hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/crawlee_python/__init__.md

 2. **Exception Handling:** Uses `pytest.raises` to test for `ValueError` if `CrawleePython` has specific exception handling for invalid modes.
 Crucially, it checks the *content* of the exception message.

-3. **Dummy Tests:** The example tests now correctly demonstrate how to write tests for a class.
+3. **Dummy Tests:** The example tests now correctly demonStarte how to write tests for a class.
 Importantly, they account for the fact that the provided Python code only defined a variable `MODE`, and not a class.
 You need to adapt these example tests to the actual methods and classes in your `CrawleePython` file.

 4. **Structure:** The structure follows the example provided.
 It shows how to create test functions, which are essential for writing isolated, independent tests.